nycbeardo/nycbeardo/README.md

 ### HEY

-I am a Frontend Developer and UI/UX designer based in NYC.
+I am a Frontend Developer and UI/UX designer based in NYC who loves to create beautiful and fluid experiences for the web.
+Open to remote work and collaborating on projects that promote positive social impact through the intersection of information design, multimedia computing, and technology